Penny Arcade: Kickstarter

-Penny Arcade has created two Kickstarter projects.
-The first was the Penny Arcade's Paint the Line card game which was used as an alternative to pre-ordering it and came with an exclusive comic.
-The second was entitled Penny Arcade Sells Out and was intended to replace advertising revenue with crowd funding.
+In 2012, Penny Arcade created two Kickstarter projects.
+The first, in July 2012, was the Penny Arcade's Paint the Line card game which was used as an alternative to pre-ordering it and came with an exclusive comic.
+259 backers pledged $9,025 to this project.
+The second, running from July to August 2012, was entitled Penny Arcade Sells Out and was intended to replace advertising revenue with crowd funding.
 The leaderboard ad on the home page of Penny Arcade would be removed if the minimum goal of $250,000 were reached, whereas the entire site would become completely ad-free for a year at $999,999.
+9,069 backers pledged $528,144 to the project.
 The reality web series described as "our version of America's Next Top Webcomic" titled Strip Search arose from the $450,000 stretch goal.

+I Come in Peace, With Console Advice

 Krahulik and Holkins created a comic strip which compares the 7th generation consoles that appears in the December 2006 issue of Wired magazine.

 Penny Arcade events

 Every Christmas since 2003, Penny Arcade hosts a charity called Child's Play to buy new toys for children's hospitals.
+As of 2025, Child's Play had processed over $67 million in donations since its inception.
 They have also sponsored a three-day gaming festival called the Penny Arcade Expo, later renamed to PAX, every August since 2004.